Nabag77/alx-system_engineering-devops/0x00-shell_basics/README.md

-8th script deletes the betty file created with the 7th script 9th script deletes the directory created in 6th script 10th script changes the working directory to the previous one
+8th script deletes the betty file created with the 7th script 9th script deletes the directory created in 6th script 10th script changes the working directory to the previous one 11th script lists all files (even the hiiden ones) in the current directory and the parent of the working directory and the /boot directory in long format